aci-labs/instantduck/README.md

 ## Overview

 This project is a FastAPI-based application that ingests data into a Redis stream and processes it with a consumer that stores the data in a DuckDB database.
+That data is then transformed using a dbt project.
 The project uses Docker to containerize the application, making it easy to set up and run.

 ## Project Structure